Sucrose (oral) for procedural pain management in infants

 Please remember to read the disclaimer

-The development of this nursing guideline was coordinated by Alison Kendrick, Clinical Nurse Educator, Butterfly Ward, and approved by the Nursing Clinical Effectiveness Committee.
-Updated February 2021.
+The revision of this nursing guideline was coordinated by Alison Kendrick, Clinical Nurse Educator, Butterfly Ward, and approved by the Nursing Clinical Effectiveness Committee.
+Updated August 2024.